Trolling motors are not designed to be fast. Their job is to help precisely maneuver a boat, or keep it on the spot. However:

 Don’t bother increasing your thrust by only a small amount, for example, from 45 to 55 lb.
 If you want to see a noticeable difference, choose a motor with at least 20 pounds more thrust.
 That often means going from 12 to 24 volts or from 24 to 36 volts.

 Most trolling motors are not designed for speed, but fine boat control.
 To get from A to B fast, petrol or diesel engines are usually used instead.

-If speed is your priority consider an electric outboard, such as Torqeedo or Newport Vessels NK180 (check price).
+If speed is your priority consider an electric outboard, such as Torqeedo or Newport Vessels NK180 (Check Price on Amazon).

 Trolling Motor Speed FAQ